rajeevgit8055hub/Blinkit-Grocery-Analysis/README.md

 ## 🔍 Target Audience

-This dashboard caters to various roles within the business:

 - **Operations Managers** to monitor outlet efficiency and inventory flow.
 - **Marketing Teams** to design campaigns targeting high-performing SKUs.
 - **Sales Executives** to track regional and outlet-level performance.